emissary-ingress/emissary/reference/filter-reference.md

   rules:
   - host: "glob-string"
     path: "glob-string"
     filters:                                # optional; omit or set to `null` to apply no filters to this request
     - name:                  "string"       # required
       namespace:             "string"       # optional; default is the same namespace as the FilterPolicy
+      onResponse:            "enum-string"  # optional; default is "break"
+      onRequestModification: "enum-string"  # optional; default is "continue"
       arguments:             DEPENDS        # optional
 ```

 The type of the `arguments` property is dependent on the which Filter